weechat/weechat-container/README.md

 - scripting languages: perl, python, ruby, lua, tcl, guile, php
 - spell

-Example:
+A Makefile is provided and supports these variables:

+- `BUILDER`: the tool to build the image: `docker`, `podman` or any equivalent tool (default is `docker`)
+- `VERSION`: the WeeChat version to build (default is `latest` which is the latest stable version, use `devel` for development version, which is built every day).

+## Examples

+Build a Debian-based container with latest stable version of WeeChat:

 ```
 $ make debian
 ```

-Supported make variables:

-- `BUILDER`: the tool to build the image: `docker`, `podman` or any equivalent tool (default is `docker`)
-- `VERSION`: the WeeChat version to build (default is `latest` which is the latest stable version, use `devel` for development version, which is built every day).

-For example, to build the slim container running Alpine and WeeChat 2.9, with Podman:
+Build an Alpine-based container with Podman, slim version, WeeChat 3.0.1:

 ```
-$ make BUILDER=podman VERSION=2.9 alpine-slim
+$ make BUILDER=podman VERSION=3.0.1 alpine-slim
 ```

 ## Copyright